The-Grid-Data/Data-Query-Templates/FetchFullDataOfLens/Entities/FetchAllDataByName/doc.md

 Documentation:
-- Input: Entity name (integer type: String1)
+- Input: Entity name (string type: String1)
 - Output: Full data tree of the entity with the given name.

 Important: